51²è¹İapp

 We are delighted to be joined by Alexis Steele, the manager of student health and wellness.
 Mental Health First Aid is an 8-hour training.
 Join Steele to learn why this training is important for everyone, what the training covers, and valuable information about mental health.
 There will be handouts with resources and fun activities.

-Please join us for the next Community Friday on March 7th in JRC 101.
-We will be joined by Andi Tracy, Associate Dean for Student Academic Life, Cassie Wherry, Bookstore Manager, and Brad Lindberg, Associate Vice President of Institutional Initiatives and Enrollment.
-They will introduce 51²è¹İapp's new textbook program, GrinnBooks.
-GrinnBooks is a college-wide program providing enrolled students access to their required textbooks at the start of each term.
+Please join us for the next Community Friday on March 7 in Rosenfield Center, Room 101.
+We will be joined by Andi Tracy, associate dean for student academic life; Cassie Wherry, bookstore manager; and Brad Lindberg, associate vice president of institutional initiatives and enrollment.
+They will introduce 51²è¹İapp’s new textbook program, GrinnBooks.
+GrinnBooks is a College-wide program providing enrolled students access to their required textbooks at the start of each term.

 The CTLA thanks the organizers for their generous support of this event.
 For information about future Community Fridays, please visit the CLTA website at Center for Teaching, Learning, and Assessment.